MarkLodato/ITE/ITE/6/README.md

 content hash.
 The reason is that such databases quickly run into scaling issues, as explained in
-[Building Secure and Reliable Systems](https://static.googleusercontent.com/media/landing.google.com/en//sre/static/pdf/Building_Secure_and_Reliable_Systems.pdf#page=364), Chapter 14, page 328, “Ensure Unambiguous Provenance.”
+[Building Secure and Reliable Systems](https://static.googleusercontent.com/media/landing.google.com/en//sre/static/pdf/Building_Secure_and_Reliable_Systems.pdf#page=364), Chapter 14, page 328, "Ensure Unambiguous Provenance."
 Instead, we recommend keying primarily by resource name, in addition to content hash.